MicrosoftDocs/learn/learn-pr/iot/your-first-iot-central-app/includes/5-create-a-real-device-in-nodejs.md

 3. In the dialog that follows, search for and install **azure-iot-device**, then **azure-maps-rest**.

-4. When you have entered the code below, you will be able to run the app with the **Start Without Debugging**, or **Start Debugging** options.
+4. When you have entered the code below, you will be able to run the app with the **Start Without Debugging**, or **Start Debugging**, options.
 In the latter case you can set breakpoints, examine data, and perform other debugging tasks.

 ## Write the Node.JS app